Editorial Standards

 How Rankings Work

-Rankings on "Best Tools" hub pages are editorial picks, not algorithmic scores.
-They reflect our assessment of which tools provide the most value for the majority of DevOps teams in that category, considering:
+Rankings on "Best Drones" hub pages are editorial picks, not algorithmic scores.
+They reflect our assessment of which platforms provide the most value for the majority of professional operators in that category, considering:

-- Value at each pricing tier — A tool that does 80% of the job for free may rank higher than a premium tool for teams just starting out
+• Value at each price tier — A platform that delivers 80% of the capability at half the cost may rank higher for most operations

-- Maturity & reliability — Newer tools may rank lower until they have a proven track record
+• Maturity & reliability — Newer platforms may rank lower until they have a documented operational track record

 We do not assign numerical star ratings.
-Past experiments with ratings showed they were too easy to misinterpret as objective scores when they were inherently subjective.
-The ranked list itself conveys our assessment without a false sense of precision.
+The ranked list itself conveys our editorial assessment without a false sense of quantitative precision.

 How We Keep Data Fresh

-- A vendor releases a significant feature update or pricing change
+• A manufacturer releases a new model, significant firmware update, or pricing change

-- A reader or vendor submits a correction via the contact form
+• A reader or manufacturer submits a correction via the contact form

 Questions or corrections?